 Head Master’s Welcome

-I feel a real sense of privilege in having the opportunity to lead such an outstanding School.
-Westminster is an exciting place to be.
-It is a school where pupils are taught to think by teachers who inspire them.
-Westminster's renowned academic pre-eminence is a result of pupils learning the skills of intellectual enquiry and debate and applying them with relish well beyond the syllabus.
+Westminster’s renowned academic pre-eminence is a result of pupils learning the skills of intellectual enquiry and debate and applying them with a relish well beyond the syllabus.
 It is by these means that pupils achieve exceptional public examination results and gain entrance to the top universities worldwide.

 Each year some 45% of pupils are accepted by the universities of Oxford and Cambridge, 50% choose courses to suit them at the country’s other leading universities and 5% (a growing number) take up places at universities in America.
 Westminster parents also choose the School for their sons and daughters (the Sixth Form is fully co-educational) for the astonishing range of opportunities beyond the classroom, for example in music, drama, debating and sport.
 Pupils are keen to look outward as well and to play their part in the life of the local community through a programme of civic engagement; and Westminster has close relationships with neighbouring state schools, both primary and secondary.

-Some quarter of the pupils are boarders and the School's boarding ethos, for the benefit of both boarders and day pupils alike, with its longer day and week, allows time both for education in depth and for a level of pastoral care and attention second to none.
+Some quarter of the pupils are boarders and the School’s boarding ethos, with its longer day and week, benefits both boarders and day pupils alike as it allows time both for education in depth and for a level of pastoral care and attention second to none.
 The nurturing of each individual’s talents to the highest degree means that there is no such thing as a typical Westminster pupil.
 One thing they are not is apathetic!
 In addition to their academic development, some are sports-mad while others prefer to spend their time in earnest debate about all matters under the sun.
 What they have in common is that they emerge from Westminster articulate, confident, with a strong sense of social responsibility, ready for university and the wider world.